unknown12300/Bookmyshow-Movies-Auto-Interest-With-Multiple-Accounts/README.md

 ## And Another Thing Open what that movie url and select the city then run the script by changing movie url in script more details below 👇.

+## if you got these like display

+## Sorry, you have been blocked
+You are unable to access bookmyshow.com

-# If bms block then add new chrome profile....
+then add new chrome profile....

 Watch up to 3 minutes and 20 seconds, then